Ever stood in the yarn aisle, staring at labels like they're written in a secret code?

 Yarn weight is crucial.

-Yarn weight categories are standardized to help you choose the right yarn for your project.
+Yarn weight categories are standardized to help you choose the right weight yarn for your project.

 It determines the thickness of the yarn and affects the size of your stitches - no more mismatched projects!